In case you are wondering if Trump will keep his promises…

 CNN reacted to this in an underhanded way that allowed the narrative to spread while feigning journalistic innocence.

 Fake California revolution: Behaving as if America had been taken over in a coup, California has declared itself a sanctuary state for the resistance.
 They have hired former Attorney General Eric Holder to fight all Trump legislation.
 California Congresswoman Maxine Waters is moving for impeachment.
-Trump is not even in office yet!
+She began this impeachment crusade even before Trump took office.

 However, all this pales before the news I am about to share with you.
-What you must understand—the thing you must get—is, they are not going after Trump—they are going after you.
-I am talking about 80% of all Evangelicals and 63 million voters.
+What you must understand—the thing you must get—is, they are not just going after Trump—they are going after you.
+I am talking about 80% of all Evangelicals and 63 million voters…especially young people who voted for Trump.
+Young conservative Christians are in the cross hairs on campus.

-According to them: Voting for Trump makes us totally despicable racists and haters who must have our rights revoked.
+According to them, supporting Trump makes us totally despicable racists and haters who must have our rights revoked.

 The 4-alarm leftist hissy fit is only the opening act.
 Expect strikes, violent demonstrations, and a towering litany of acts of “civil disobedience.”